Glue ear – what you need to know

 How does glue ear occur?

 The middle ear space connects to the back of the throat/nose via the eustachian tube.
-Think of this tube as the link between the enclosed middle ear cavity and the outside world!
-When we swallow and yawn, the eustachian tube will open and close, thus keeping the air pressure in the middle ear space the same as the air pressure outside the head.
-This tube in fact helps us equalize pressure when say flying or diving.
-If this tube gets stuck and doesn’t open, often due to some inflammation, the air pressure in the middle ear drops (goes negative compared to outside air pressure) and eventually the cells in the middle ear start to produce a fluid/mucous.
+Think of this tube as the link between the enclosed ear cavity and the outside world!
+When we swallow and yawn, the eustachian tube will open and close, thus keeping the air pressure in the middle ear space the same as the pressure of air outside the head.
+This tube in fact helps us equalise pressure when say flying or diving.
+If this tube gets stuck and doesn’t open, often due to some inflammation, it affects how the ear works and the pressure in the middle ear drops (goes negative compared to outside atmosphere pressure) and eventually the cells in the middle ear canal start to produce a fluid/mucous.

 Image of eustachian tube and middle ear